Knowledge Level: Intermediate

 Something is better than nothing

 It is incredibly easy to adopt a mindset where, if you can’t get out for two hours plus on the bike, it is not worth doing anything.
 However, something is always better than nothing and even if you haven’t got the time for a ride or access to a bike, you could still be doing something that can improve your riding.

 Running is an excellent lunch break option, is perfect for keeping your fitness topped up if you are away without your bike and is ideal on dark evenings or in poor weather.
 Follow this advice on different cross training options and how to incorporate them into your routine.

-Even if you just have ten minutes you can work through this flexibility routine from Phil Burt, lead physiotherapist with the Great Britain Cycling Team and consultant physiotherapist to Team Sky or, if you don't have the time for the full routine, just spend a couple of minutes on one of the exercises.
+Even if you just have ten minutes you can work through this mobilisation routine from the physiotherapy and rehad support staff for the Great Britain Cycling Team, or if you don't have the time for the full routine, just spend a couple of minutes on one or two of the exercises.

 Work on your weaknesses

 Take a long, hard and honest look at your riding and identify your weakest area as this is where you could stand to make the greatest and quickest gains.
 A coach or a trusted club mate could give you a useful objective opinion if you need one.
 You will often find it will be the type of riding you least enjoy but, with a bit of dedication and willpower, by making this weakness a strength, or at least less of a chink in your riding armour, you will become a more rounded and stronger rider.